Українська English

 RESPONSIBILITIES OF EDITORIAL BOARD AND EDITORS

-The Editorial Board of Fiziol Zh in its work endorses a policy of Elsevier publishing house (Publishing Ethics) aimed at providing the highest standards of publishing ethics and follows the guidelines on ethics of research publication (Committee on Publication Ethics, COPE) (publicationethics.org).
-Adherence to the regulations on publication ethics by all of involved in the publication process provides protection of authors’ intellectual property rights, the credibility of a journal in the eyes of the international scientific community and excludes the possibility of illegal use of author’s materials for benefits of particular persons.
-The reviewing and publication processes of Fiziol Zh follow the recommendations developed by Elsevier publishing house.
+The Editorial Board of Fiziol Zh endorses a policy of Publishing Ethics aimed at ensuring the highest standards of scholarly publishing and follows internationally recognized guidelines on research publication ethics developed by the Committee on Publication Ethics (COPE) (publicationethics.org).
+Adherence to publication ethics by all participants in the publication process protects authors’ intellectual property rights, strengthens the credibility of the journal within the international scientific community, and prevents any misuse of authors’ materials for personal or third-party benefit.
+The peer review and publication processes of Fiziol Zh are conducted in accordance with internationally accepted best practices in scholarly publishing.

 Publication decision

-The publication decision is always based on the study’s validity and importance to readers and researchers.
-The Editor-in-Chief should not be involved in the decision about paper, in which he/she has a conflict of interest.
-The Editor-in-Chief is responsible for the final decision which articles submitted to the journal shall be published.
-At that, the Editor-in-Chief is guided by the journal policy and legal requirements for preventing libel, plagiarism and copyright infringement.
-In making final decision Editor-in-Chief can consult with members of the Editorial Board or reviewers.
+Decisions to publish are based solely on the scientific validity, originality, and significance of the submitted work for readers and researchers.
+The Editor-in-Chief must not be involved in decisions concerning manuscripts in which he or she has a conflict of interest.
+The Editor-in-Chief bears responsibility for the final decision regarding publication, guided by the journal’s editorial policy and legal requirements concerning libel, plagiarism, and copyright infringement.
+When necessary, the Editor-in-Chief may consult members of the Editorial Board or external reviewers.

 Fair play

-The Editor-in-Chief assesses submitted manuscript on academic merit solely, regardless of authors’ ethnicity, gender, sexual orientation, religious beliefs, nationality or political views.
+Manuscripts are evaluated exclusively on their academic merit, without regard to the authors’ race, ethnicity, gender, sexual orientation, religious beliefs, nationality, or political views.

 Confidentiality

-We follow the rules approved by The International Committee of Medical Journal Editors (ICMJE) (www.icmje.org).
+The journal follows the recommendations of the International Committee of Medical Journal Editors (ICMJE) (www.icmje.org).

 Dealing with complaints